On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Justification and Application

-From the Table~\ref{tbl:main}, we have several observations.
-First, although the ImageNet dataset is widely used, its number of classes ($K=1000$) is not optimal for building a pre-training dataset of 50K/100K samples, since the Standard underperforms other methods.
-Second, the performance rendered by Emp-Optimal is close to that of Theo-Optimal, indicating that the performance function we derived (Equation~\ref{eq:csr}) could faithfully predict the performance given the class-to-sample ratio.
-Third, methods except for the Standard all render similar test error rate even though their number of classes are different, which reveals that the performance is not sensitive to the number of classes as long as we pick a reasonable number.
-Thus, our Extrapolation method is superior to Grid Search and Emp-Optimal, since it needs much fewer samples to estimate the number of classes, while both Grid Search and Emp-Optimal require building the pre-training dataset of target size multiple times.
+We set the target size of pre-training dataset as \{50K, 100K\} and round the number of classes to an integer if needed.
+For our Extrapolation method, we only use three data points with $N$ being much smaller than the target size to estimate the optimal class-to-sample ratio: $N=5000$ and $K=\{10, 50, 200\}$.
+We use the estimated optimal class-to-sample ratio for both target sizes.
+The results as well as the number of classes selected by the above methods can be found in Table~\ref{tbl:main}.
+From the results, we can see that although the ImageNet dataset is widely used, its number of classes ($K=1000$) is not optimal for building a pre-training dataset of 50K/100K samples, since the Standard underperforms other methods.
+Besides, methods except for the Standard all render similar test error rate even though their number of classes are different, which reveals that the performance is not sensitive to the number of classes as long as we pick a reasonable number.
+Thus, our Extrapolation method is superior to Grid Search and Fitting, since it needs much fewer samples to estimate the number of classes, while both Grid Search and Fitting require building the pre-training dataset of target size multiple times.